Frequently asked questions

 St Brelade’s College was established in 1978, so we have 40 years of experience in providing a range of quality English programmes.
 We provide small classes (maximum 9 students) and teaching staff most of whom have over 5 years English teaching experience.

-St Brelade’s College is the only English language school in the Channel Islands accredited by the British Council.
+St Brelade’s College is the only year-round English language school in the Channel Islands accredited by the British Council.
 This means the school is regularly inspected across a wide range of criteria to ensure it meets the high standards required.

 The school has 12 classrooms, separate student lounges for adults & juniors, and a large outdoor area with picnic tables.
 Free WiFi is available throughout the school.
 The nearby village of St Aubin has a supermarket, cash machine, post office, cafes, bars & restaurants.
 Please note that during busier periods we sometimes use extra classrooms of a similar standard to our own in the village of St Aubin.